Professionals in Risk Management and Alternative Risk Financing Techniques

 He has performed consulting projects and provided brokerage and insurance company services to a variety of healthcare organizations including physician groups, stand alone hospitals and major hospital systems throughout the country.
 The consulting projects have included insurance reviews for bond indenture requirements, workers’ compensation self-insurance feasibility studies, comprehensive risk management audits of individual hospitals and health systems, risk management organizational studies and captive feasibility studies.

 Dick was actively involved in the early formation of Associated Electric and Gas Insurance Services (AEGIS), an association captive which now insures the liability exposures of most of the country’s gas and electric utilities.
-He has performed various consulting projects for this industry, including Probably Maximum Loss (PML) studies at electrical generating facilities, insurance reviews, captive feasibility studies and risk management audits.
+He has performed various consulting projects for this industry, including Probable Maximum Loss (PML) studies at electrical generating facilities, insurance reviews, captive feasibility studies and risk management audits.

 In addition to his healthcare and utility experience, he has been involved in captive insurance operations for organizations in other industries such as manufacturing, real estate, and universities.
-His work with public agencies has included school districts, cities and counties as these organizations seek to share their exposures in a pooling arrangement.
+His work with public agencies has included school districts, cities and counties as these organizations seek to share their exposures in a pooling or captive arrangement.

 Dick has served as an Advisor to the states of Hawaii and Nevada for the purpose of reviewing submissions for captive insurance companies for the respective Insurance Departments.